Skip to content

 Our Electoral Defense Strategy

 Electoral proceedings demand lightning-fast response.
 Investigation may last only 48 hours after elected officials are proclaimed.
-We act with the speed the process demands.
+The defense must be prepared at the speed the process demands.

 FAQs — Electoral Crimes